-When you complete residency, you may qualify for the Essentials offer, which allows you to increase your coverage even further – $7,000 for family medicine practitioners and $10,000 for specialists, with no medical evidence required.
+When you complete residency, you may qualify for the Essentials offer, which allows you to increase your coverage even further – $7,000 for General Practicioners and $10,000 for Specialists or Emergency Room Physicians, with no medical evidence required.

 If you applied for coverage as a student it will automatically grow with you into residency and practice.
 If applying for Disability Insurance for the first time as a resident, you must be medically underwritten.